 Rock Climbing: What’s the Point?

+What’s the point?”
 I know that question may smack of an apathetically slouched youth, or perhaps the plagued-by-existential-dread 20-something.
-But forget the snark and cynical connotations for a moment, and you’re still left with an important question: what, in fact, is the point?
+But forget the snark and cynical connotations for a moment, and you’re still left with an important question: What, in fact, is the point?

 Not necessarily everything must be meaningful.
 Choosing a new haircut may be as simple as I-just-kinda-felt-like-it-today, and needs to be nothing more.
 But some of these questions deserve the consideration.